 We can add a relation between the Album and Artist tables using the ArtistID column.
 Assuming this relation does not exist in the database yet if we add the relation from the Album entity, we get an Album-to-Artist relation with OptionalOne cardinality and an Artist-to-Album relation with OptionalMany cardinality.

 The role cardinality is not taken into account when determining what JOIN type to use.
-The relation in the data source controls the behavior.
+The relationship in the data source controls the behavior.

 If it accepts null values, it uses outer joins, otherwise, it uses inner joins.